Peter-Pokhylko/infoCard/README.md

 # infoCard
-My first deal with JS.
-Used JS button here
+My first case with JS.
+Used JS button here.